WPP sales growth slows a touch

-LONDON (Reuters) - Britain’s WPP (WPP.L), the world’s biggest advertising company, posted a slight slowdown in sales growth in the first four months of the year due to weaker trading from some parts of the business in April.
+LONDON, June 9 (Reuters) - Britain’s WPP, the world’s biggest advertising company, posted a slight slowdown in sales growth in the first four months of the year due to weaker trading from some parts of the business in April.

 The firm said on Tuesday like-for-like net sales up were up 2.3 percent in the period.